i18next/next-i18next/examples/withClientsideHttp/README.md

-# Client side HTTP loading of translations
+# Client side loading of translations via HTTP

 This examples shows a basic way of loading translations within a clientside rendered page.
 In general you should prefer static and server rendered pages where possible where you can benefit from preloading links in Next.js, however there are use cases where client side rendering and async loading of translations makes sense.

 The include but not limited to
 * client side only rendered components that you dont want to always load translations for at build
 * Setting `fallback: true` while using incremental static regeneration - no server side methods like getStaticProps are run for the fallback page